-OPEB expenses for the Authority decreased for the fiscal year ended October 31, 2010 by \$230 thousand.
-This was due to the new triennial valuation report, which determined that the Authority is entitled to an ARC amortization credit.
-The decreased costs were offset somewhat by higher valuations for the normal and interest costs.
+OPEB expenses for the Authority increased for the fiscal year ended October 31, 2011 by \$72 thousand.
+The net increase was due to higher valuations for the normal and interest costs offset by the triennial valuation report, which determined that the Authority is entitled to an amortization credit to its annual required contribution.
 OPEB costs represent a pro rata share of annual interest and normal costs for postemployment medical benefits for all eligible current employees in accordance with GASB Statement No. 45.

+OPEB expenses for the Conservancy decreased for the fiscal year ended October 31, 2011 by a net \$6.5 million.
 The Conservancy adopted an OPEB plan effective February 1, 2010.
-In order to recognize the initial cost of the plan the Conservancy recognized an expense of \$7.6 million.
-In addition the Conservancy recognized the normal and interest costs for the plan for the fiscal year ended October 31, 2010.
-These total costs amounted to \$793 thousand.
+In order to recognize the initial cost of the plan the Conservancy recognized an expense of \$7.6 million for fiscal year ended October 31, 2010.
+The total normal and interest costs for the plan for the fiscal year ended October 31, 2011, amounted to \$1.1 million.
 OPEB costs represent a pro rata share of annual interest and normal costs for postemployment medical benefits for all eligible current employees in accordance with GASB Statement No. 45.